 A man who had seemingly burned all of his bridges by the time WCW was purchased by Vince McMahon, Bischoff very much believed his time in pro wrestling was finished.

 “When the deal fell apart, and because of the way it fell apart, I was disheartened and disappointed.
 My life in pro wrestling was over, not with a sparkle but a splat.
 There was no way in the world I was ever going to work for Vince McMahon.
 Joining WWE was out of the question—I didn’t see that happening in my lifetime.
 So I geared my mind toward developing other projects.”

 Bischoff was not alone in his thinking.
 Many wrestling fans felt they had seen the last of Bischoff.
-That is what makes his on-screen return in 2002 all the more shocking.
+That is what makes the arrival of Eric Bischoff in WWE in 2002 all the more shocking.

 “On a Thursday night, I got home, and my answering machine was blinking.
 John Taylor had left a message.